federicoyaros/laravel-challenge/README.md

 2. Move to the "laravel" folder.
 3. Run `composer install`.
 4. Copy the .env.example into a .env file.
-5. Complete the value for GIPHY_KEY in the .env file.
+5. Complete the value for GIPHY_API_KEY in the .env file.
 6. Change the DB connection settings in the .env.
 7. Run `php artisan migrate` to create the tables of the DB.
 8. Run `php artisan passport:install` to generate the necessary data for the authentication service.